 1. THAT Council authorize staff to gather public input regarding a request for a new food primary liquor licence for Cactus Club Cafe, which is proposed to be located at 6090 Silver Drive, (see Sketches #1 and #2 attached), as described in Section 3.0 of the report.

-THAT a copy of the report be forwarded to the General Manager, Liquor and Cannabis Regulation Branch, P.O.
+2. THAT a copy of the report be forwarded to the General Manager, Liquor and Cannabis Regulation Branch, P.O.
 Box 9292, Stn.
 Provincial Government, Victoria, BC, V8W 9J8; and to the applicant, Mr. Randall Olafson, Randall Olafson Consultants Ltd., #200-11575 Bridgeport Road, Richmond, BC, V6X 1T5.

-8. REZONING REFERENCE #19-08 PROPOSED INCREASE IN NUMBER OF SLOT MACHINES

-The City Manager submitted a report from the Director Planning and Building seeking Council authorization to forward this application to a Public Hearing on 2019 June 25.
+MOVED BY COUNCILLOR MCDONELL SECONDED BY COUNCILLOR CALENDINO THAT the recommendations of the City Manager be adopted.
+CARRIED UNANIMOUSLY 8.
+REZONING REFERENCE #19-08 PROPOSED INCREASE IN NUMBER OF SLOT MACHINES The City Manager submitted a report from the Director Planning and Building seeking Council authorization to forward this application to a Public Hearing on 2019 June 25.
 The purpose of the proposed rezoning bylaw amendment is to permit an increase in the number of slot machines permitted at the Grand Villa Casino from 1,200 to 1,600.
+The City Manager recommended:

 - 1. THAT a Rezoning Bylaw be prepared and advanced to First Reading on 2019 June 10, and to a Public Hearing on 2019 June 25 at 6:00 p.m. - 2.
 THAT a copy of the report be sent to Brad Desmaris, Vice President, Casino and Community Gaming, British Columbia Lottery Corporation, 2940 Virtual Way, Vancouver, BC, V5M 0A6. - 3.
 THAT the following be established as prerequisites to the completion of the rezoning: - a.
 The submission of a suitable plan of development. - b.
 The approval of the Ministry of Transportation to the rezoning application.

-MOVED BY COUNCILLOR JOHNSTON SECONDED BY COUNCILLOR KEITHLEY

-9. REZONING REFERENCE #19-18 EXPANSION OF FLOOR AREA OF PROPOSED BUILDING BIG BEND DEVELOPMENT PLAN

-The City Manager submitted a report from the Director Planning and Building seeking Council authorization to forward this application to a Public Hearing on 2019 June 25.
+MOVED BY COUNCILLOR JOHNSTON SECONDED BY COUNCILLOR KEITHLEY THAT the recommendations of the City Manager be adopted.
+9. REZONING REFERENCE #19-18 EXPANSION OF FLOOR AREA OF PROPOSED BUILDING BIG BEND DEVELOPMENT PLAN The City Manager submitted a report from the Director Planning and Building seeking Council authorization to forward this application to a Public Hearing on 2019 June 25.
 The purpose of the proposed rezoning bylaw amendment is to permit an expansion of the floor area within the proposed building.
+The City Manager recommended: